-The company figures the promotional partnership will result in a 3x increase in sales representatives and 4x increase in coverage.
+The company figures the promotional partnership will result in a 3x increase in sales representatives and a 4x increase in coverage.

-The company now has the backing of one of the largest pharmaceutical companies in the world, and even pre-partnership we were seeing strong growth in terms of prescriptions with Vascepa.
-This should not only solidify, but increase that momentum moving forward.
+The company now has the backing of one of the world's largest pharmaceutical companies; even pre-partnership, we saw strong growth in prescriptions with Vascepa.
+This should not only solidify but also increase that momentum moving forward.

-Overall, these 3 top Canadian pharmaceutical stocks all have some potential
+Overall, these 3 top Canadian pharmaceutical stocks all have some potential.

-There is money, albeit less, to be made in companies with developed products - not as seemingly "boring" as Canadian banks, or Canadian insurance stocks, and still some exposure to the Canadian pharma industry.
+There is money, albeit less, to be made in companies with developed products - not as seemingly "boring" as Canadian banks or Canadian insurance stocks, and still some exposure to the Canadian pharma industry.

 Will you strike it rich by buying more established companies versus ones with no developed product but many promising ones in the pipeline?
 No. Pharma stocks like Johnson & Johnson (NYSE:JNJ) or Abbvie (NASDAQ:ABBV) are steady performers, more get rich slowly types of stocks.